-- 1. Dipstick - 3.
-Wipe the dipstick clean with a clean cloth. - 4.
-Insert the dipstick into the oil-fill tube (but do not screw it in), then remove the dipstick. - 5.
-Read the oil level on the dipstick (Figure 6). - If the oil level is low, slowly pour a small amount of oil into the oil-fill tube, wait 3 minutes, and repeat

-- steps 3 through 5 until the oil level on the dipstick is correct. - If the oil level is high, drain the excess oil until the oil level on the dipstick is correct; refer to Changing the Engine Oil (page 14).
+- 1. The oil level is at its maximum. - 2.
+The oil level is too high-remove oil from the crankcase. - 3.
+The oil level is too low-add oil to the crankcase. - 3.
+Wipe off the dipstick end with a clean cloth. - 4.
+Insert the dipstick into the oil-fill tube, but do not screw it in. - 5.
+Remove the dipstick and read the oil level on the dipstick (Figure 5). - If the oil level is too low, add a small amount of oil slowly to the oil-fill tube, and then repeat steps 3 through 5 until the oil level on the dipstick is correct. - If the oil level is too high, drain the excess oil until the oil level on the dipstick is correct.
+To drain the excess oil, refer to Changing the Engine Oil (page 15).